-We are looking for committed and reliable volunteers to take part in a new project to help us test services at Guy's and St Thomas' and play a part in making them better.
-We are currently recruiting to two roles to help us do this.
+We are looking for committed and reliable volunteers to take part in our mystery shopper programme.
+This helps us test services at Guy's and St Thomas' and plays a part in striving for improvement.
+We are currently recruiting in this role to help us achieve this.

-These are trained volunteers who visit the Trust’s outpatient areas and get a snapshot of how well the areas are doing through “mystery shopping”.
-They look at how staff in reception, waiting areas and large public corridors communicate with and help our patients and visitors.
+These are trained volunteers who visit the Trust’s outpatient areas and some community-based services to get a snapshot of how well the areas are doing through 'mystery shopping'.
+They look at how staff in clinic receptions, waiting areas and some large public corridors communicate with, and help, our patients and visitors.
 Our volunteers will visit different areas of the Trust and report back on their experience.

 What skills do I need to take part?